dgymjol/MaskCLIP_SegFormer/README.md

-# Improvement MaskCLIP and MaskCLIP+ with Class Weight
+# Improvement MaskCLIP and MaskCLIP+ with Class Weight and SegFormer
 code base : [official MaskCLIP repo](https://github.com/chongzhou96/MaskCLIP), [mmsegmentation](https://github.com/open-mmlab/mmsegmentation)

-This repository contains the implementation and results of an improved version of [MaskCLIP](https://arxiv.org/abs/2112.01071), which incorporates a new classifier that places greater weight on classes predicted by CLIP.
+This repository contains the implementation and results of two improved version of [MaskCLIP](https://arxiv.org/abs/2112.01071)

+Improve method 1 : incorporates a new classifier that places greater weight on classes predicted by CLIP.

+Improve method 2 : uses the Segformer backbone instead of DeepLabv2-ResNet101.

+# Results of *Improve method 1*

-# MaskCLIP Performance
+## MaskCLIP Performance

 <table>
     <tr>